U2UTraining/katacoda-scenarios/hello-world/step3.md

 `kubectl get pods -o wide --watch`{{execute T1}}

 To see the incoming Pods.
 Use `Ctrl+C` to stop the command.
 Once again you can use the curl command with the various pod names to see if they are working.
+Replace $POD_NAME with the pods names and don't forget the `/` at the end.

 `curl http://localhost:8001/api/v1/proxy/namespaces/default/pods/$POD_NAME/`{{execute T1}}